 So, what parameters should you use for recording with Hybrid Log Gamma?

 Firstly, select spot metering on your camera and point the center at your 18% Gray Card to ensure your exposure readings are correct.
-If your exposure readouts are wrong (as with Sony cameras) then use Zebra patterns.
+If you have an external monitor/recorder, ensure it is configured correctly to display the appropriate waveforms values.
+If you don’t have an external recorder/monitor or your exposure readouts are wrong (as with Sony cameras) then use Zebra patterns set at the appropriate IRE values.
 The quality of your Gray Card is also important as some of the $2 cards tend to be cheap & nasty.
 If you’re unable to use a Gray Card, then the BT.2408 recommendation also provides a rough guide on skin tone exposure levels.
 Based on 38% IRE Middle Gray, the skin tone levels range from 25% IRE for the darker skin tones up to 65% for the lightest of skin tones, with the average skin tone sitting within the 45-60 IRE range.
-This would equate to roughly -1 ⅓ stops below middle gray (at 38% IRE) for the darker skin tones and up to +1 ⅔ stops above middle gray for the lightest skin tones, whilst the average skin tones would be roughly between +⅓ to +1 ½ stops above middle gray.
+This would equate to roughly -1 ⅓ stops below middle gray (relative to 38% IRE) for the darker skin tones and up to +1 ⅔ stops above middle gray for the lightest skin tones, whilst the average skin tones would be roughly between +⅓ to +1 ½ stops above middle gray.
 Once exposure metering has been set, the next question is whether to to go with BT.2408 recommendations or the HLG BT.2100 specification?

 Think of BT.2408 recommendations as “Exposing To the Right” of the BT.2100 specification.
 The benefits are there if you would like to reduce visible noise, even if only done by increasing the Gain/ISO by 1 ⅔ stops.
 If you are delivering to a Standard Dynamic Range (SDR) format such as Rec.709 where bright highlights will be clipped regardless, then go with the BT.2408 recommendation.
-BT.2408 also has the advantage of being much closer to the Rec.709 curve, such that the footage could easily be plonked into a Rec.709 timeline without much noticeable difference* [this will be covered in my subsequent write-up on editing/grading HLG].
+BT.2408 also has the advantage of being much closer to the Rec.709 Scene gamma curve, such that the footage could even be plonked into a Rec.709 Scene timeline without a significantly noticeable difference* [this will be covered in my subsequent write-up on editing/grading HLG].

 If you are delivering for HDR and would like to eke out those extra NITs in the highlights, then go with the BT.2100 specification as native to the camera, provided the noise is manageable.
 If the noise in the shadows and mid-tones is too ugly, then go for the BT.2408 recommendation instead.

-Another option may be to over-expose or under-expose shots – whether choosing the BT.2408 recommendation or BT.2100 HLG Spec. – in order to preserve highlights, shadows or further reduce noise.
+Another option may be to over-expose or under-expose shots – whether choosing the BT.2408 recommendation or BT.2100 HLG specification – in order to preserve highlights, shadows or further reduce noise.
 For example, you could over-expose the HLG BT.2100 reference by 1 stop at 30% IRE to reduce visible noise but still leave additional headroom in the highlights (approximately ⅔ EV more room compared to BT.2408).
-The over/under exposure can then be corrected later in post manually or by using tools such as the HLG Normalized Transform or the Exposure Correction OFX / Exposure Correction Transform.
+The over/under exposure can then be corrected later in post manually or by using tools such as the HLG Normalized Plugin / HLG Normalized Transform or the Exposure Correction OFX / Exposure Correction Transform.

 The following Tables provide a handy reference when under-exposing or over-exposing relative to the BT.2408 recommendation or HLG.BT2100 specification respectively.

-Once you’ve decided on the technical parameters, how do you then go about ingesting and correcting/grading the footage in Video Editing Software?
-Why does some footage show black splotches?
+Once you’ve settled on the technical parameters, how do you then go about ingesting and correcting/grading the footage in Video Editing Software?
+Why does some footage show black splotches in certain areas?
 Why does some HLG footage look dull or dark or too bright when imported?
-Can I use Rec.709 settings for HLG?
-Can I use HLG with ACES?
-How do I use the HLG Normalized Transform with BT.2408 or BT.2100?
+Can you use Rec.709 settings for HLG?
+Can HLG be used with ACES?
+How do the HLG Normalized Transform or the HLG Normalized Plugin conform HLG media relative to BT.2408 or BT.2100?
 All of that will be covered in Part 2.